Universities

 Studying medicine in Ireland

-Becoming a doctor in the land of mythical elves and leprechauns - studying medicine in Ireland is also possible with a German Abitur.
+Become a doctor In the land of mythical elves and leprechauns - studying medicine in Ireland is also possible with a German Abitur.
 If this alternative appeals to you and you are thinking about studying medicine in Ireland, we provide you with the advantages and everything else you need to know here.

 Advantages of studying medicine in Ireland